JustiP3/eradates/README.md

 TODO LIST

+-We can now add dates to the server from the admin menu.
+We need to be able to assocate a date with an era.

 - In YelpResult, add option to view details about a business (location, etc.)

 - Add form to testcomponent for text input and safe/unsafe